BAPTIZE IN THE NAME OF JESUS CHRIST

 Concerned About Your Baptism?

-In light of this, some may question the validity of a baptism that was performed according to Matthew 28:19.
-The reality is in this modern era, many if not most of the modern ekklesia were baptized in this manner.
-In those cases, God is merciful to forgive the innocent in their ignorance through faith in the sacrifice of Jesus Christ for repentance and forgiveness.
+In light of this, some may question the validity of a baptism that was performed according to the corrupted Matthew 28:19 instructions.
+The reality is, in this modern era, many if not most of the modern ekklesia were baptized in this manner.
+In all those cases, God is merciful toward the ignorance of the innocent[13].
+Paul told the Romans, “whatever is not from faith is sin” (Rom.
+14:23).
+The righteousness of God is by faith.
+This is a primary principle of salvation because the righteousness of God is to us by the faith of Jesus Christ[14].

 ROMANS 3:22, 24 even the righteousness of God, through faith in Jesus Christ, to all and on all who believe.
 For there is no difference; … 24 being justified freely by His grace through the redemption that is in Christ Jesus,